kevinSuttle/kevinsuttle.github.io/_posts/2013-11-05-interview-with-jordan-moore.md

 Still not convinced?
 Well, because Jordan is such a generous fellow, he wants to give you a taste of the kind of top-notch, one-of-a-kind content a membership affords you by making *my* Transcripts interview available **for free**.
 Read my story ~~over at Jordan's site~~ below.

 ## Thanks Jordan
 I'd also like to take this opportunity to thank Jordan for allowing me to be involved with such top-tier content and interviews with the great pioneers of our time.
 It is *truly* an honor.
+Now, enjoy the interview.

 <hr />

+# Interview Transcript

 Recently I caught up with one of my good internet friends [Kevin Suttle](kevinsuttle.com).
 While he's currently a designer, developer, writer, and presenter currently based in Cincinnati, Ohio, he'll soon be joining the rebuilding of [IBM Design](ibm.com/design) in Austin, Texas as a Senior Product Designer.
 He's got some interesting stories to share, so I thought I would share them with you too.